Bop It

-Original series (1996-2006)
+Original series (1996–2006)

 Bop It

 In 1996, the instructions to a handheld voice game called Bop It were copyrighted.
 This game was the first of what was later to become a series of Bop It games relying on the same set of basic patents.
-The original game, called simply Bop It, features three inputs — "Bop it!" (a depressible button), "Twist it!" (a twistable lever) and "Pull it!" (a pullable handle) — and three game modes: Solo Bop, Vox Bop and Beat Bop.
-Gameplay is predicated upon a player's efforts to match the commands issued by the Bop It in a timely manner by performing the task that is commanded.
-Thus if the Bop It is to call out "Bop it!", the player must quickly depress the "Bop It!" button.
-If the Bop It is to call out "Twist it!", the player must quickly turn the "Twist it!" crank.
-If the Bop It is to call out "Pull it!", the player must quickly pull the "Pull It!" handle.
+The original game, called simply Bop It, features three inputs — "Bop it!" (a depressible button), "Twist it!" (a twistable knob) and "Pull it!" (a pullable handle) — and three game modes: Solo Bop, Vox Bop and Beat Bop.
+Gameplay is predicated upon a player's efforts to match the commands issued by the unit in a timely manner by performing the task that is commanded, so if the unit is to call out "Bop it!", the player must quickly depress the "Bop It!" button.
+If it is to call out "Twist it!", the player must quickly turn the "Twist it!" knob.
+If it is to call out "Pull it!", the player must quickly pull the "Pull It!" handle.
 Players' scores are announced at the end of gameplay with a cypher in which different tones represent different point values and the maximum possible score is 100.
 In 2000, a second edition model was made which can score up to 200.
 In the 2000 release at the end sequence, each "Pull It!" whistle denotes 100 points, each ratchet denotes 10, and each drum denotes 1 point.
 If the player reaches 200 points, the game will just play the victory song.
-This style of score-reporting would later recur in later Bop It models, and the Zing It spin offBopIt Extreme Rules [& Instructions]. p1.
-Hasbro.
-1998. (see below).
+This style of score-reporting would later recur in later Bop It models, and the Zing It spin off (see below).
 The same cypher values were used for all subsequent Bop It cyphers.
-This device requires 3 AA batteries.
+This device requires three AA batteries.

 Bop It Extreme

 In 1998, Hasbro copyrighted its instructions for the Bop It Extreme, describing the underlying patents as "pending."
 This game included the additional commands "Flick it!" (a green zigzag lever) and "Spin it!" (a red wheel) along with the original three from Bop It.
-The game featured 4 game modes (Vox Bop, Beat Bop, Vox Bop Solo and Beat Bop Solo), and the maximum score (reported via cypher) was increased to 250.
+The game featured four game modes (Vox Bop, Beat Bop, Vox Bop Solo and Beat Bop Solo), and the maximum score (reported via cypher) was increased to 250.
 As with the earlier Bop It model, special victory songs were unlocked upon completion.
 Thus, achieving a score of 100 or greater rewards the player with an additional victory song after the announcement of the score.
 On reaching 150 inputs, a different special victory celebration plays, and achievement of the maximum score would trigger a yet different special victory ending.
-This device requires 3 AA batteries.
+This device requires three AA batteries.

 In 2003, this model was one of the top games in the market.